spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 ## Private API class was extended or used

 Private API updates can break backward compatibility.
 So, backward compatibility in minor releases is not guaranteed in the private API.
-For example, if you use a core class or method on the project level, and it is updated or removed, the error may occur during an update.
+For example, you use a core class or method on the project level.
+If it is updated or removed, it might change behavior or cause issues.

 The following core classes are exceptions, and you can use and extend them on the project level:

+* All the classes from the modules:
+  * Kernel
+  * Bootstrap
+  * Development

 * Particular classes:
   * Facade